dmapper/babel-plugin-cssta-stylename/README.md

 - `classAttribute` - what attribute to use for the class name.
 Default: `"styleName"`.
 - `addCssHash` - automatically add comment with unique hash on the css `import` line of the `.js`/`.jsx` file with the same name and in the same directory as the css file.
 Useful to have it development to force trigger hot-reloading of components when changing only the css file.
 Default: `false`
 - `extensions` - which style imports to parse.
 Besides regular css, stylus preprocessor is also supported.
+- `wrapInMemo` - whether to wrap created styled components into React.memo().
+Wrapping seems to be breaking HMR on Webpack for some reason.
+Default: `false`

 ## Test